actions/runner/README.md

 - api server of the open source client
 - context creation
 - scheduling
+- job inputs / outputs, based on documentation

+The following things will behave as expected

+- expression evaluation
+- step evaluation on the runner
+- container actions

 ## Something not working?
 Please open an issue at this fork, to get it fixed.